cloudnativelabs/kube-router/Documentation/generic.md

 # Kube-router on generic cluster

+This guide assumes you already have bootstrapped a Kubernets cluster from scratch yourself or used some other deployment tool.

 Kube-router relies on kube-controller-manager to allocate pod CIDR for the nodes.

 Kube-router provides pod networking, network policy and high perfoming IPVS/LVS based service proxy.
 Depending on you choose to use kube-router for service proxy you have two options listed below the prerequisites.